 Nicky Davie – also known as “Tidy Girl” shares her decluttering hints and tips with The Group Hug community.

 This is an incredibly unusual time for all of us.
-We’ve heard the word unprecedented used so many times in the passing weeks.
+We’ve heard the word unprecedented used so many times in the passing weeks and months.

 I’ve been thinking about how I share with you how I’ve been coping currently, offering advice, hints and tips to help you.